web-platform-tests/wpt/docs/_writing-tests/file-names.md

  : (js files only) Indicates that the file generates tests in which it
     is run in Window and dedicated worker environments.

+`.tentative`
+ : Indicates that a test makes assertions not yet required by any specification, or in contradiction to some specification.
+This is useful when implementation experience is needed to inform the specification.
+It should be apparent in context why the test is tentative and what needs to be resolved to make it non-tentative.

 [server-side substitution]: https://wptserve.readthedocs.io/en/latest/pipes.html#sub